 This figure differs from the usual horizontal plane: The subject is in prone position, rather than supine position for taking computed tomography (Fig. 2-12).
-Such horizontal plane can conveniently be compared to the posterior view (Fig. 1-3); therefore, this type of illustration is temporarily employed in chapter 1 (back) and chapter 2 (only scapular region).
+Such horizontal plane can conveniently be compared to the posterior view (Fig. 1-3); therefore, this type of illustration is temporarily employed in chapter 1 (back).

 When bilateral scapulae are fixed by other muscles (Fig. 2-5), the contraction of bilateral trapezius leads to the hyperextension (backward bending) of the head (Fig. 1-3).
 If the insertion is fixed, the origin moves.

-The nuchal ligament (Fig. 1-3), which is expansion of the supraspinous ligament, prevents the excessive flexion of the head.
-The nuchal ligament protects from the injury caused by violent head flexion in cases such as a sudden car stop.
+The nuchal ligament (Fig. 1-3), which is upward expansion of the supraspinous ligament, prevents the excessive flexion of the head.
+The nuchal ligament protects from getting injured from violent head flexion in cases such as sudden car stop.